maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

-.. _ATAC-seq:
+.. _ATACseq:

-ATAC-seq
+ATACseq
 ========

 What it does
 ------------

-The ATAC-seq pipeline takes one or more BAM files and attempts to find accessible regions.
+The ATACseq pipeline takes one or more BAM files and attempts to find accessible regions.
 If multiple samples and a sample sheet are provided, then CSAW is additionally used to find differentially accessible regions.
 Prior to finding open/accessible regions, the BAM files are filtered to include only properly paired reads with appropriate fragment sizes (<150 bases by default).
 These filtered fragments are then used for the remainder of the pipeline.

 .. image:: ../images/ATACseq_pipeline.png